-Kale and fennel lend a unique sweetness to these briny puff pastry tarts—serve them as appetizers, at brunch, or as an accompaniment to a bowl of soup.
+Kale and fennel lend a unique sweetness to these briny puff pastry tarts.
+They're perfect as appetizers, savory breakfasts, or as an accompaniment to a bowl of soup.

 - 2 tbsp. extra-virgin olive oil, plus more for drizzling